AnAngryGoose/anangrygoose.github.io/docs/infrastructure/filesystem/management.md

 ### Get UUIDs

-Use UUIDs (Universally Unique Identifiers) for mounting.
+Use UUIDs for mounting.
 Unlike `/dev/sdX` names, UUIDs do not change if drive order changes.
+You'll need to map them using these or they may not show on reboot

 ```bash
 ls -l /dev/disk/by-uuid/